Learning Environment Standards, Procedures, and Policy

 The following are examples of unsafe patient care practices, as follows:

-- VP&S encourages students to report mistreatment or hostile learning environment in end of course evaluations or at any other time using this Qualtrics online survey form.
-The Center for Education Research and Evaluation (CERE) tracks reports of mistreatment and hostile learning environment, maintaining the anonymity of the student.
-The deans for student affairs and curriculum, and the vice dean for education, regularly review these reports and monitor follow-up actions within the departments where the events occurred.
-To preserve anonymity to the fullest extent possible reports are ‘quarantined’ until after course directors have submitted grades (in the case of Fundamentals courses and Major Clinical Year clerkships) or after students have matched (in the case of electives).
+• VP&S encourages students to report mistreatment, hostile learning environments, and bias in end of course evaluations or at any other time using this Qualtrics online survey form.
+The Center for Education Research and Evaluation (CERE) tracks reports of mistreatment, hostile learning environment, and bias, maintaining the anonymity of the student.

-- The confidential resources for students to discuss mistreatment in the learning environment are:
+• Other confidential resources for students to report and discuss mistreatment in the learning environment include:

 Reporting Sexual Misconduct